michael6as/CarFleetManager/README.md

 ```

 ## Few Notes
-I have few minor things left but these are primarily CSS tweaks to make the UI more responsive:
+I have few minor things left but these are primarily CSS tweaks to make the UI more responsive
-* CSS Tweaks

 ### Built with